openfoodfacts/smooth-app/README.md

 ------

-Latest commit deployed to Apple App Store: Released on Nov 29th as Build XXX Latest commit deployed to PlayStore: 792 from Nov 6th 11AM
+Latest commit deployed to Apple App Store: Released on Nov 29th as Build 835 Latest commit deployed to PlayStore: 792 from Nov 6th 11AM
 - A <b> Flutter application </b> by [Open Food Facts](https://github.com/openfoodfacts).